 Get Out of the Sun First, Then Treat Sunburn

 The first step is to get out of the sun as quickly as possible.
 If you haven’t already done so, seek shade or shelter, preferably indoors.
+If you’re camping outdoors and don’t have accessible shelter, use the shade to your advantage.
 Make sure you are not only safe from direct sunlight, but also reflected UV rays that bounce off of water, sand, cement and other surfaces.
 It’s hard to tell how bad a sunburn is right away, so don’t take any chances by letting it get worse.
 Once safely indoors, you can begin to treat sunburn and follow steps for pain relief.

 Drink plenty of water.
 Sunburned skin pulls fluids away from the rest of your body towards the skin’s surface, so dehydration is a big concern.
 Combat this by drinking extra water and re-hydrating.
 If you develop lightheadedness, chills or a fever, seek medical attention.